Evansdale, Iowa: Government

 Evansdale is administered by a five-member city council and a mayor.
 One council member is elected from each of Evansdale's four wards, and one is elected at-large.
 The mayor as of 2007 was Doug Faas.
 Who has served as a former Evansdale City Council member, and also previously served as a board member on the Waterloo Community School Board.
 His predecessor was Chad Deutsch.
-Deutsch was elected in 2007 after unsuccessful attempts in 2001 and 2005 to unseat former Mayor John Mardis, and served three terms as Mayor.
+Deutsch was elected in 2007 after unsuccessful attempts in 2001 and 2005 to unseat former Mayor John Mardis, and served three terms as Mayor.The current mayor is DeAnne Kobliska.

 In 2007 the city had a budget of $3.8 million and a tax rate of $6.75 per $1000 of taxable property valuation.
 A new community response center was built to house the police and fire rescue, who were outgrowing their respective areas.